Get to grips with the differences in Microsoft’s CRM platforms.

 To keep on top of the latest features and patching in the long term though, it might be beneficial to switch to a cloud-based Dynamics 365 solution.

 There is a finite lifespan to Dynamics CRM.
 Support for the product is coming to an end, with the latest version (2016) only set to receive mainstream support up to December 2021.
 After this time, no further updates or security patching will be available for Dynamics CRM, potentially leaving it vulnerable.
-You can see when support is due to end for your version here.

 If you have Dynamics CRM and are interested in making the switch to Dynamics 365, contact us today.
 We’ll make the process as simple as possible and introduce you to all of the new functionality.